Skip to main content

 IntelliJ IDEA

-The Karate Labs IntelliJ plugin provides a complete development environment for Karate tests with advanced features like debugging, OpenAPI integration, and comprehensive IDE support.
+The Karate Labs IntelliJ plugin provides a complete development environment for Karate tests — syntax highlighting, run-from-editor, debugging, and OpenAPI integration.
 Works fully-featured on both IntelliJ Community Edition and Ultimate.

 Plugin Features by License